Our Guide to the Best Coffeemakers

 What makes a great coffeemaker?
 It depends on the person.
 Some love the convenience of auto brew and permanent filters.
 Others like compactness and value, while some people care about style, color or craftsmanship alone.
 However, one thing all coffee drinkers can agree on: your coffeemaker of choice should make coffee you crave.
 Whether you typically brew for a crowd, are rushing out the door or make time to grind your own beans, we've got a coffeemaker just for you.

 At 14 cups, this model made our biggest brew and with the Brew Pauseâ¢ feature the caffeine-deprived can sneak a quick cup before the pot is full.
-Coffee stays hot for up to two hours (perfect for big brunches) and the auto brew feature means the machine will be up and brewing before you.
-Choose from three model colors that make regular or bold brews â depending on your crowd's taste.
-There's also a charcoal water filter that needs replacing every 60 days, so set yourself a reminder.
-Pro tip: You can register your model with a simple photo text â the only one we tested with this special customer service feature.
+Coffee stays hot for up to 2 hours (perfect for big brunches) and the auto brew feature means the machine will be up and brewing before you.
+Choose between model colors and regular or bold brews â depending on your crowd's taste.
+There's a charcoal water filter that needs replacing every 60 days, so set yourself a reminder.
+You can register your model with a simple photo text â the only one we tested with this special customer service feature.

-Cute as a button with a small footprint, this compact machine still manages to make 12 cups of coffee, which was a favorite among our tasters.
+Cute as a button with a small foot print, this compact machine still manages to make 12 cups of coffee (that was a favorite among our tasters).
 The bottom swivel feet make it easy to travel on your countertop and the water reservoir is removable, so filling is a cinch.
 Choose between two model colors with regular and bold brew settings â and the price is great for small budgets.

 Don't need any bells and whistles on your machine?
 This super affordable model is simple all around: from programming to brewing and cleaning.
 But it’s not too bare bones!
 Thanks to the auto brew feature you can sneak a cup before the pot is full and rely on the automatic 2-hour shut off for peace of mind.

 The box is fun and mysterious (like opening a present), and inside you'll find a serious and solid machine handmade in the Netherlands.
 For the pour-over coffee lover who still wants the convenience of automatic drip, this sustainably developed machine brewed our favorite tasting coffee by far.
-The hefty price reflects the craftsmanship of the machine, which comes in 20 colors, so you can be sure youâll get exactly what you want.
+The hefty price reflects the craftsmanship and comes in many colors, so you can be sure youâll get exactly what you want.